-Because this public disaster insurance program would pool and spread risks across the entire state market, and the HRA's risk

-233 Johanna Bozuwa et al., "MEMO: Just Disaster Response."
-234 We could also imagine a state HRA providing a public disaster insurance option, rather than assuming all disaster risk insurance.
-We propose the latter, however, because we think the former would lead to private insurance providers "cream skimming" - that is, taking all the lower-risk policies. reduction pillar would greatly lessen the damage caused by disasters, we assume a more targeted purpose for private reinsurance instruments.
+Because this public disaster insurance program would pool and spread risks across the entire state market, and the HRA's risk reduction pillar would greatly lessen the damage caused by disasters, we assume a more targeted purpose for private reinsurance instruments.
 Under this approach, state-level dependence on private reinsurance markets would be reduced, while instruments like CAT bonds and traditional reinsurance could continue to play a targeted role in financing high-loss, low-probability disasters, such as a major California earthquake or strong Florida hurricane.
 This financing capacity could also potentially be consolidated at a federal level, as an overarching facility to support CAT bond financing at scale and with an aim of streamlining costs.
 We also propose, below, how the federal government can provide public reinsurance support to HRAs.